Skip to content

 2. Are you comfortable if they manage (and therefore read) your email?

-Here’s a general rule of thumb: if you’re uncomfortable with having your assistant in your emails and even personal information, you probably need a dedicated assistant.
+Here’s a general rule of thumb: if you’re uncomfortable having your assistant in your emails and personal information, you need a dedicated assistant you can trust.

 3. What task turnaround time and working hours do you expect?